JohnEarnest/Mako/tools/GridPad/readme.txt

 - Control + Y : Toggle least significant bit of tile index within region.
 Useful if this bit distiguishes animated or light/dark versions of tiles.

+- Control + U : Toggle the z-bit of tile index within region.

 - Delete: Erase the selected region, replacing tiles with transparency.

 - ',' : reduce   the horizontal size of the map by 40 tiles